-Consequently, paragraph 16.9.2 of the IGC Code was amended at this session by adopting resolution MSC.566(109).
+Consequently, paragraph 16.9.2 of the IGC Code were amended at this session.
 The details of the amendments are as follows:

 - The prohibition on using cargoes as fuel now applies only to the one (i.e. toxic cargoes) that require the carriage in type 1G ship, which have the highest safety containment requirements; and - Toxic cargoes required to be carried on type 2G/2PG ships, such as Ammonia, may be used as ship's fuel with the approval from the Administration, provided that the same level of safety as natural gas is maintained.